jjweston/omega-codex/readme.md

 ### Java

-You need a Java JDK and [Maven](https://maven.apache.org/) to build and run Omega Codex.
+You need a Java JDK and [Apache Maven](https://maven.apache.org/) to build and run Omega Codex.
+We use the [Eclipse Temurin](https://adoptium.net/temurin/) Java JDK, but other JDKs may also work.

+Omega Codex works with following versions, but other versions may also work:

+- Eclipse Temurin:
+  - `21.0.8+9-LTS`
+- Apache Maven:
+  - `3.9.11`

 ### Python

 You need [Python](https://www.python.org/) and [Poetry](https://python-poetry.org/) to run Omega Codex.

+Omega Codex works with following versions, but other versions may also work:

+- Python:
+    - `3.13.7`
+- Poetry:
+    - `2.2.0`

 Before running Omega Codex you must install Python dependencies.
 In the `python-tools` directory, run: `poetry install`